DON’T MISS

 Take a ride on the lake

 Some of the most stunning sights in the whole of Switzerland can be found on Lake Lucerne.
 The oddly shaped lake is ringed by mountains on all sides, including the legendary Mount Pilatus, or “Dragon Mountain”.
-Cruise boats ferry visitors across the water, which offers the most majestic views of the lake and mountains.
-There is plenty to do in the area around the lake too, with various walking paths and activities taking place all around the lake.
+Cruise boats ferry visitors across the water, offering the most majestic views of the lake and mountains.
+There is plenty to do in the area around the lake too, including hiking and water activities.

 Marvel at the beauty of nature